Yusuf-Osmanoglu/Patika-React-FakeApi/README.md

 ## Technologies Used

 - React
-- Axios (for making requests to the fake API)
+- Fetch (for making requests to the fake API)
 - CSS (for styling and design)

 ## Screenshot